Kartaverse/Kartaverse-Docs/docs/opensource_tools.md

 ## ICC Profiles

-The ICC profiles included with RocketComp can also be downloaded directly from Adobe and ICC's websites:
+The ICC profiles included can also be downloaded directly from Adobe and ICC's websites:

 ### Adobe ICC Profiles for Bundlers